anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 my_list.sum() # outputs: 10000000
 ```

 So when each time we call *my_list.sum()*, it will iterate over the list and calculate the summation.
-This can be very time-consuming and unnecessary if the list remains the same.
+It can be very time-consuming and unnecessary if the list remains the same.

 Nevertheless, we can come around this by following this code: